robertop87/minesweeper/minesweeper/README.md

 - Time tracking (should be control by clients and register on the system)
 - Ability to choose number of mines

+### Known issues

+The initial implementation has no take in account boundary cases.
+Then this first presentation only happy paths are working as expected.

 ## Generate client with Swagger

 As the project as Swagger then we can automate the client generation.